-Based upon FMPA's current Base Load forecast, the ARP currently does not require any additional resources through the term of this study (2023).
+Based upon FMPA's current Base Load forecast, the ARP currently does not require any additional resources until the summer of 2024, when it will need to acquire 33 MW from an undesignated source to maintain FMPA's 18% reserve margin.
 Schedule 8 at the end of this section shows planned and prospective ARP generating resources changes during the next 10-year period.